apache/drill/_docs/odbc-jdbc-interfaces/using-drill-with-bi-tools/020-tableau-examples.md

      The *Generic ODBC Connection* dialog appears.
   3. In the *Connect Using* section, select the DSN that connects to the data source.
      In this example, Files-DrillDataSources was selected.
+     If you do not see the DSN, close and re-open Tableau.
   4. In the *Schema* section, select the schema associated with the data source.
      In this example, dfs.default was selected.
   5. In the *Table* section, select **Custom SQL**.